rkrishnan8594/trackr/README.md

 ### Other Notes
-We added the upload image functionality, test and development frameworks/databases, and various design changes based on the feedback we have recieved
+We added the test and development frameworks/databases and various design changes based on the feedback we have recieved